ruuda/blog/posts/rcl-patch.md

 ## Conclusion

-Sometimes we need automation to update configuration files.
+We want automation to update configuration files.
 Doing that safely and reliably is hard for conventional configuration formats.
 Splitting configuration into a human-managed and automation-managed part helps, but adds complexity.